slackapi/steno/docs/index.md

 2. **It's time to record**, smile!
 Just kidding, no cameras please :camera:.

-   In **record mode** Steno helps you build **scenarios**, a set of requests and responses that correspond to behaviors or occurrences inside your app.
+   In **record mode** Steno helps you build **scenarios**, a set of requests and responses that correspond to behaviors inside your app.
 A scenario is represented by a directory inside your project.
 That directory contains a set of text files; each text file describes one HTTP request and response.
 The first time you run Steno in record mode, it will create a scenarios folder for you in your working directory.

    Start by choosing a descriptive name for your scenario, e.g. `successfull_installation_will_dm_installing_user`.

-   Running `steno record` will prompt Steno to start a local server- by default, `http://localhost:3000/...`.
+   Running `steno --record` will prompt Steno to start a local server -- by default, `http://localhost:3000/...`.
 Adjust your code to send requests to that server instead of `https://slack.com/...`.

-   Steno will also record requests that are coming **into** your app from the Slack Platform.
+   Steno will also record requests that are coming **into** your app from the Slack Platform, such as interactive messages or the events API.
 You may already have a tunneling tool like [ngrok set up](https://api.slack.com/tutorials/tunneling-with-ngrok) to let the Slack Platform reach your app's local server.
-You can continue to use it, but instead of wiring ngrok up to forward requests directly to a port your app is listening on, substitute the port Steno is listening on- by default, 3010.
+You can continue to use it, but instead of wiring ngrok up to forward requests directly to a port your app is listening on, substitute the port Steno is listening on -- by default, 3010.

-   The last piece of wiring we need is to let Steno know where to forward those requests after they've been received locally.
-For example, if the app is listening on port 5000, the `appBaseUrl` is `localhost:5000`.
+   The last piece of wiring we need is to let Steno know how to forward those requests to your app.
+This is specified using the `--internal-url` option.
+For example, if the app is listening on port 5000, the `--internal-url` is `localhost:5000`.

    Now we're ready to record.
 Open your terminal, navigate to a test directory in your project, and launch the tool in record mode:

-   `steno record localhost:5000 --scenario-name successfull_installation_will_dm_installing_user`
+   `steno --record --internal-url localhost:5000 --scenario-name successfull_installation_will_dm_installing_user`

    Then run your app through the scenario you've named, and Steno will record the requests and responses that are sent and received.

 3. With your sidekick Steno :couple: standing by, you can **write your first test.**

-   Pick your favorite test runner and write a test case that simulates the behavior you chose.
+   Pick your favorite test runner and write a test case that stimulates the behavior you chose.
 In the case of the DM on install example, you would write a case that completes the OAuth flow for installing your Slack app; your app should behave by exchanging the code for an access token, storing the token, and sending a DM to the installing user.
 Conclude your test case by asserting that your app is in the state it should be, namely that the token has been stored.
 But how do we assert that the DM was sent containing the message we intended to be sent?
 Read on, and we'll find out.

 4. Use Steno's **control API** to load scenarios :vhs:.

-   Terminate the `steno` command in your terminal and inspect your working directory.
+   Terminate the `steno` command in your terminal (<kbd>Ctrl</kbd> + <kbd>C</kbd>) and inspect your working directory.
 You should find that there's a new directory called `scenarios/`.
 Inside that directory, you should see another directory called `successfull_installation_will_dm_installing_user` which contains the record of all the HTTP interactions your app and Slack just made.

    Next, we'll need to add some setup code to our test case so that Steno is prepared to replay this particular scenario.
 This can be done by making a request to Steno's control API, which by default is served on port 4000.
-For example, if you were to add this to your test case using curl, it would look like this:
+For example, if you were to perform this in your test case using curl, it would look like this:

    `curl -X POST -H "Content-Type: application/json" -d "{ "name":"successfull_installation_will_dm_installing_user" }" http://localhost:4000/start`